highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 #### Scriptable, Secure Certified Item Transfer <a name="itemTransfer"></a>
 An entity script or client script can open an end-user's tablet to a "Send Item" screen.

 The script must specify a recipient and an item Certificate ID.
-It can specify a message to the user.
+It can specify a message to the user if desired.
 Note that the specified item Certificate ID must be owned by the user running the script.

 **Example**